spiceai/cookbook/mongodb/connector/README.md

 # MongoDB Data Connector

-This recipe will use a demo instance of MongoDB with a dataset generated using SQL stored procedure.
+This recipe will use a demo instance of MongoDB with a generated dataset.
 Follow the recipe to create MongoDB instance and get started with MongoDB as a Data Connector.

 ## Prerequisites